 Recruiting the Criminal: The Enforcers who are latent criminals hired by the MWPSB to do the actual detective work due their capability in understanding the criminal mind and to act as stand-ins for the Inspectors who are required to keep their Psycho-Pass rate clear.

-The Reveal: The Sibyl System is powered by the brains of criminally asymptomatic individuals controlling a super computer as a Hive Mind.
+The Reveal: The Sibyl System is a collection of disembodied brains of criminally asymptomatic individuals controlling a super computer as a Hive Mind.

 Rock Beats Laser: When Shusei enters an area that blocks all wireless signals, his Dominator essentially becomes a piece of junk since it can't establish a connection to the Sibyl System.
 He's forced to steal the nailguns the criminals are using.

 Romanticism Versus Enlightenment: Makishima and the Sibyl System show what happens when these philosophies are used without empathy for others, and applied on a societal scale.
-Makishima is romantic, and loves bringing out peoples' individual dreams, but enjoys chaos to the fullest even the darker side of chaos like destruction, hence he enjoys making people even at on their cruelest impulses.
+Makishima is romantic, and loves bringing out peoples' individual dreams, but enjoys chaos to the fullest even the darker side of chaos like destruction, hence he enjoys making people even act on their cruelest impulses.
 The Sibyl System is enlightened, but forces their views of a perfect society on others without care for what they feel or think, even killing those they feel are not beneficial towards the whole or could upset the status quo.
 Shinya, on the other hand, shows a balance of romanticism and enlightenment, being a Knight in Sour Armor who has both ideals and cynicism as well as showing bursts of emotion but also logical thinking.
 And finally, Akane is an Enlightened figure who supports the society of the Sibyl System and can't deny the order that it has brought.
 However, Akane also rejects its ruthless utilitarianism, and dreams of the day that she can finally pull the plug on it and replace it with a better world.